First steps with the new Paessler PRTG Multi-Platform Probe

 With Paessler PRTG version 21.4.73, we introduced the Multi-Platform Probe to extend the native monitoring capabilities on non-Windows platforms, for example Linux, Raspberry Pi, or NAS systems.

 Be sure to read the disclaimer before I give you more details.
-This is important because the Multi-Platform Probe is still in an early alpha product stage.
+This is important because the Multi-Platform Probe is in a beta product stage.

-The Multi-Platform Probe is currently in an early alpha phase.
-Unexpected issues can occur.
+The Multi-Platform Probe is currently in a beta phase.
+However, unexpected issues can occur.
 We do not recommend that you use the feature on your production system.
 Please also be aware that features are still missing and that the functionality is limited.

 For a current overview of the limitations, refer to knowledge base article What is the Multi-Platform Probe and how can I use it?.